garden-io/garden/examples/ambassador/README.md

 # Ambassador example project

+## Note:

+This example is outdated and might not work with newer kubernetes versions.
+If you need an up to date ambassador example please file a issue or a pr.

+## Intro:

 This example project demonstrates how to use the [Ambassador API Gateway](https://www.getambassador.io/) instead of the default Nginx ingress controller.
 Ambassador is an open source, Kubernetes-Native, API Gateway built on the [Envoy Proxy](https://github.com/envoyproxy/envoy).
 Services are configured via [annotations](https://docs.garden.io/reference/module-types/container#module-services-annotations) which Ambassador reads to configure its Envoy Proxy.

 Even though we chose Ambassador for this project, the same principles apply to e.g. [Traefik](https://traefik.io/), which also supports configuring route mappings via service annotations.